SubspaceNetwork/Python-Plugin-Loader/readme.md

 Your plugins go in either a zip or a directory (known to windows users as "folders");
 that zip or directory name must match this regex: \.py\.?(dir|zip|p|pl|plug|plugin)$

+For example:

+* plugin.pyp
+* plugin.py.zip
+* plugin.py.plugin

+And so on.

-Class (bukkit standard) API
+Class (standard Bukkit API
 ---------------------------

-To write a plugin with this api is almost identical to writing one in java, so much so that you can safely use the documentation on how to write a java plugin; simply translate it into python. the java2py tool may even work on existing java plugins (though no promises).
+To writing a plugin with this API is almost identical to writing one in Java - so much so that you can safely use the documentation on how to write a java plugin, simply translating it into python.
+The java2py tool might even work on existing plugins, though we make no promises of that and it's unsupported.

-See the "Sample plugin using class api" section for a more detailed example.
+See the "Sample plugin using class API" section for a more detailed example.

-your plugin.yml:
+`plugin.yml`:

 ```yaml
 name: MyHawtPlugin